olivierwilkinson/prisma-nested-middleware/README.md

 There are some differences to note when using nested middleware:

-- the list of actions that might be in params is expanded to include `connectOrCreate`
+- the list of actions that might be in params is expanded to include `connectOrCreate`, `include` and `select`.
 - The parent operation's params have been added to the params of nested middleware as a `scope` object.
 This is useful when the parent is relevant, for example when handling a `connectOrCreate` and you need to know the parent being connected to.
 - when handling a nested `create` action `params.args` does not include a `data` field, that must be handled manually.
 You can use the existence of `params.scope` to know when to handle a nested `create`.
 - the return value of `next` matches the part of the response that the middleware was called for.
 For example if the middleware function is called for a nested create, the `next` function resolves with the value of that create.